-Here are the key Easter pet dangers we need to keep a look out for over the Easter period:
+Here are our top 5 Easter pet dangers you need to keep a look out for over the Easter period:

 Starting with the obvious one, most of us know that chocolate is toxic to dogs and cats.
 UK vets report that chocolate is the main cause of poisoning in dogs, with the caffeine and theobromine chemicals within causing damage to the heart, central nervous system and kidneys.